mr-bt/manager.README/README.md

 ## Hi, I’m Bruno

 I was born in Porto, Portugal, in 1983, where I lived for 24 years before moving to Lisbon and 5 years later to London.
 I’m a father to a baby boy and partner to a wonderful woman that balances my life.
 As you will find, I’m a bit of a workaholic.
 I like to travel; to meet new people – people are the colour of life; good food; watch TV series & films; read technical, business, economics and management books/news/articles/posts; cars (fast cars!); tennis; coding (yes I still code!); long walks and spending time with my family.
-My partner says that I spend all the time moving from a screen to another – from my laptop to my work phone, to my personal phone, to my TV, to my kindle… You’ll find me listening to Pearl Jam, Nirvana and Moby quite often, it won’t affect my mood!
+My partner says that I spend all my time moving from a screen to another – from my laptop to my work phone, to my personal phone, to my TV, to my kindle…

 I’m a by-product of several variables: genetics, family & social relationships, the context/environment that I’m currently at and scar tissue (AKA experience).
 Some of the traits that have been flagged to me over the years are forthright, upright, committed, hard-working, driven, obsessed by learning & winning and loyal.